 The Public Affairs Section (PAS) of U.S. Embassy Bishkek administers the Democracy Commission Small Grants Program, which gives small grants to non-governmental organizations, academic or research institutions, and other organizations.
-The Democracy Commission was established in 1994 to enable U.S. Embassy Bishkek to support non-commercial projects to advance democracy and democratic values in Kyrgyzstan, to support development of the civil society based on rule of law, and respect for human rights.
+The Democracy Commission was established in 1994 to enable U.S. Embassy Bishkek to support non-commercial projects to advance democracy and democratic values in Kyrgyzstan, to support development of civil society based on the rule of law, and respect for human rights.
 The Democracy Commission will award grants on a competitive basis, pending on the availability of funds.

 Call for Grant Proposals

 U.S. Embassy Bishkek announces the 2019 Fall Round of the Democracy Commission Small Grants Program.
 Complete applications must be received by November 24, 2019.
 This program supports the development of Kyrgyzstan’s democratic institutions and civil society by competitively awarding small grants to Kyrgyz nonprofit, nongovernmental organizations (NGOs) and associations, nonprofit civil society organizations (CSOs), and independent local media organizations.
 State bodies are encouraged to work with NGOs to submit applications.
 The maximum grant award is $50,000 with the average grant at $30,000 or less.

 - Social entrepreneurship and business empowerment to marginalized groups, particularly for women, youth and vulnerable population to improve the business climate, advance economic independence, and sustainable development. (commercial activity or specific businesses/startups will not be considered)

 - Free flow of information, development of independent and professional journalism, includes media and journalism training.

 - Promotion of government transparency, citizen understanding of public finance and decision making, includes anti-corruption efforts.